Mid-life matters: challenges and opportunities when you're 45+

 In the UK, every large employer in the UK with more than 250 employees must provide an apprenticeship scheme to their staff.
 “Generally, this makes you think of 18-19-year olds learning a skill,” says Alistair, “but the fastest-growing age demographic in apprenticeships is the over 45s.

 “Aviva has apprentices in their 60s.
 These are people that have decided that at the age of 60+ to say: ‘My life is in front of me as much as behind me and I want to learn new skills.’

 “As a society, we need to reframe how we see age and push back on the perception that once you get above an age development and retraining and rescaling and redirection is not for me.
 That is very much a mindset of the past.”

 To help people in their 40s, 50s and 60s, we've created our free Mid-life MOT app.
 “It’s there to help people take control for themselves and empower themselves,” says Alistair.

 “The app contains 30 multiple-choice questions around wealth, work and wellbeing.
 Answering them results in an MOT score, not hugely dissimilar to a car MOT.
 Then, rather than leaving somebody hanging, it will give them five actions for each area.

 “It could have a one-off use, or be used annually.
-It's designed to help people challenge their thinking and open their eyes to the various sources of free help that are available.”
+It's designed to help people challenge their thinking and open their eyes to the various sources of free help that are available.

-The app is free and will launch in October.
-Alistair says: “It's not there to answer everything, instead it's designed to give a supportive nudge to help people move in the right direction.”
+“It's not there to answer everything, instead it's designed to give a supportive nudge to help people move in the right direction.”